AdaCore/libadalang/dev_manual/design_documents/function_attributes.rst

 Current problem
 ---------------

-In Ada, a lot of attributes are defined as refering to built-in functions (every attribute that "takes arguments", is actually a function).
+In Ada, a lot of attributes are defined as referring to built-in functions (every attribute that "takes arguments", is actually a function).

 Libadalang's parser is wrong in that regard.
 Historically,  it parses